 - In families that carry a BRCA1 gene fault, cancer of the ovaries and fallopian tubes usually develops after the age of 40.
 Surgery is therefore recommended after the age of 35 and by the age of 40. - In families that carry a BRCA2 gene fault, cancer of the ovaries and fallopian tubes usually develops at a later age.
-Surgery is therefore recommended after the age of 40 and by the age of 45, but can be considered earlier.
+Surgery is therefore recommended after the age of 40 and by the age of 45.

+For women who have not completed their families, and are at the age where they have been recommended to undergo risk-reducing salpingooophorectomy, assisted reproductive organs may be an option.
 Surgery to remove the ovaries and fallopian tubes can often be done by laparoscopic (keyhole) surgery which allows the operation to be done through a few tiny cuts in the tummy.
 The recovery from this surgery is usually quick, taking less than a week.

-If you have had previous abdominal surgery, the operation may be done through a larger cut in the bikini line area.
+If you have had previous abdominal surgery, the operation may > osteoporosis (thinning of the bones done through a larger cut in the bikini be line area.

-If you are considering having surgery to remove the ovaries and fallopian tubes, your surgeon will be able to discuss these details with you.
+If you are considering having surgery to remove the ovaries and fallopian tubes, vour surgeon will be able to discuss these details with you.
 This surgery is very specialised and it is important that it is done by a surgeon who is experienced in cancer treatment and prevention.